ElektraInitiative/libelektra/src/plugins/mozprefs/autoconfig/README.md

 #### Guided setup ####

-Running `scripts/configure-firefox -a` provides a guided setup for adding http_proxy and homepage preferences.
+Running `kdb configure-firefox -a` provides a guided setup for adding http_proxy and homepage preferences.

 ```
-% scripts/configure-firefox.sh -a
+% kdb configure-firefox -a
 Add new preferences
 Config Setup: